shamsway/octant/README.md

 For detailed instructions and documentation, please refer to the [docs](./docs) directory.

 ## Files and Folders

-`ARCHIVE/`
-- Mostly unused things that will be removed soon

 `docs/`
 - Documentation and notes